ParhamTaher/Grad-Apps/server/users/README.md

 - `/users/signup`: enroll new users, requires unique email.
 - `/users/login`: log in as given user, requires email and password of enrolled user.
+- `/users/logout`: log out from the system and destroy session object. requires a session (a cookie for logged in users).
 - `/faculty/`: retrive all users that are faculty.
 - `/faculty/:facultyId`: retrive or update faculty user by its unique `facultyId`
 - `/applicants/`: retrive all applicants.